How Often Should I Clean my Email List?

 Unfortunately, there is a wrong perception among marketers, that once your list is verified you are done with list cleaning for a long while or even for good.
 Nope!
 Addresses on your list go obsolete all the time!

-How often to clean email list?
+How often should you clean email lists?

 The frequency of email verification should be mainly based on three factors: